MovingPlanetsAround/ABIE/README.md

 GPU = 1
 ```

 And then recompile the code.
 Note that it is not recommended to use GPU for small-N systems.
-Using GPU on small-N system is actually slower than using the CPU.